DiSSCo/dissco.github.io/Transcription.md

 The potential resource requirements for transcribing becomes easier to assess the more transcription projects you do, particularly if you keep a record of past transcription rates.

 Once you have an estimate of the impact and resource implications for transcribing each field, you can then add them to the impact effort matrix.
-It is likely you will want to transcribe anything classified in the 'high impact, low effort' quadrant, and to not transcribe fields in the 'high impact, high effort' quadrant.
+It is likely you will want to transcribe anything classified in the 'high impact, low effort' quadrant, and not transcribe fields in the 'low impact, high effort' quadrant.

 It is a good idea to continually assess resource during a project, particularly if you are working with a collection that the team was unfamiliar with.
 You may need to make adjustments to the fields that are transcribed if it is more time-consuming than expected.